 Risks of Abuse

+People who abuse oxycodone often crush the tablets, mix them with water and inject the solution into their veins.
+This allows the drug to move directly into the user’s bloodstream, and the effects of the drug are often felt within minutes when users try this method.
+This is an extremely dangerous practice, according to medical experts.
 The New York Times profiled a user in September of 2011 who abused oxycodone in this way.
 He developed a severe heart valve infection as a result, and had to undergo emergency surgery to correct the problem.
 Apparently, according to his doctors, the inert materials in oxycodone tablets can infect almost any part of the human body, including the brain, the lungs and the heart.
 This infection risk persists even if the user relies exclusively on new, sterilized needles.
 It is a very real risk with oxycodone abuse.

 In addition, people who abuse oxycodone face a very real risk of overdose.
 This is an extremely powerful medication that is simply not meant to be used in the way an addict uses it.
 Delivering hours of medication all at the same time is a bit like ingesting an entire bottle of wine in the course of five minutes.
 The results are unexpected, and often not pretty.